ethan-t/ploi-lang/README.md

 |`Double`|Convert to a Double|
 |`List`|Return a list of the arguments|
 |`type`|Get the type of a input as a string|

-## Contributors

-I would be very happy if you would contribute.
-I am a very new C programmer, so I need ~~lots of~~ some help.

 ## License